martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 such occurrence.

 The `hx` URI scheme identifies components of HTTP exchanges.
-The `hxr` URI scheme provides for further indirection, dereferencing components of HTTP exchanges that contain URIs and further dereferencing them.
+The `hxr` URI scheme provides for further indirection, allowing the dereferencing of URLs in identified HTTP exchanges.

 ## Example

-In this hypothetical example, a client wishes to find and update a resource.
+In this simple example, a client wishes to create and then update a resource.

 ~~~
-POST /find-object?name=example HTTP/1.1
+POST /make-object?name=example HTTP/1.1
 Host: example.com

 ~~~